PatrickBrayPersonal/rendezvous/README.md

     - `pip install -e .`

 ## Environment Variables
-add a file called ".env" to the `rendezvous` directory add a single line to the file
+add a file called "secrets.toml" to the `rendezvous` directory add a single line to the file
 API_KEY = <GOOGLE PLACES API KEY>
 This will be the places api key used by the program